By the next time we run our monthly food column, Swampscott should have its own frozen yogurt shop open.

 For produce, meeting people and snacking on a lobster roll, you can't beat Swampscott Farmers’ Market.

 It remains in full swing as summer nears end.
-Here are some photos of a recent market.

 The opening means owner Ellyn Gimbel is currently accepting orders for specialty cakes and dessert tables.